Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Factorization updates

 \section{Factorization updates \done}

 \Ssign{\mathscr S}

 At every iteration of \qpalm{}'s inner semismooth Newton method, the generalized Hessian matrices $H_j(u,x)$ defined in \eqref{eq:qpalm-ocp-hessians} may vary because of changes in the active set at the current iterate, $\setJ_j(u,x)$.
 If the activity of only a limited number of constraints changes, the factorization of the new Newton system can be expressed as a low-rank modification of the factorization of the previous system.
-We will refer to this modification of triangular factors as a \textit{factorization update}.
-If the rank of the modification is sufficiently small, factorization updates require fewer operations than a full factorization of the entire matrix (without reusing the previous factors) \cite{gill_methods_1974} and enable significant performance gains in the resulting \qpalm{} solver.
+We will refer to such a modification of triangular factors as a \textit{factorization update}.
+If the rank of the modification is sufficiently small, factorization updates require fewer operations than a full factorization of the new matrix (without reusing the previous factors) \cite{gill_methods_1974} thereby enabling significant performance gains in the resulting \qpalm{} solver.

-To derive factorization update formulas for the full block Cholesky factor of the KKT system with optimal control structure from \Cref{sec:cyclocp}, we make use of the hyperbolic Householder transformations introduced in \cite{pas_blocked_2025} as the main building block.
+To derive factorization update formulas for the full block Cholesky factor of the KKT system with optimal control structure from \Cref{sec:cyqlone}, we make use of the hyperbolic Householder transformations described by \cite{pas_blocked_2025-1} as the main building block.